 1. RESEARCH (Yourself)

 Before you even think about the design of your website or any of the bells and whistles you want – STOP.

 Back up a bit and put some serious thought into why you want a website.
 What do you expect from your website.
 Think about what your goals are for your site and how you will measure your success?
 How are you currently marketing your business?
 How successful is your current campaign?
 Who is your audience?
 Who will take care of the website once it’s up and running?

 These are the kinds of questions we ask during our discovery phase of a website project.
 You need to know the answers to questions like these to know what the focus of your website will be.

 2. DOMAIN (Get a Great One)

 Once you have a game plan for your website it’s time to do some research.
 Let’s find a great domain name for your site.

 We like to use Namecheck.com to search for domain names.
 Namecheck will also show you the status of social media names.
 Put some thought into choosing a domain name.
 Once you are online it’s difficult to change your domain name so choose wisely.
 Try to find a domain name that reflects your business name or industry.
 Shorter domain names are becoming harder to find, especially in the .com TLD arena.
-It’s unlikely you will find your perfect domain name available.
+In certain situations it might be worthwhile to explore the expired domain market.
+It’s possible to acquire a domain that has expired and already has SEO ranking power.
+You might find your perfect domain name has already been taken.
 Time to get creative and try some new naming combinations.

 Shorter is better but… there’s nothing wrong with longer domain names as long as they’re easy to remember.
 Remember; at some point you will need to be able to tell someone the URL of your site.
 The longer it is, the more likely you’ll have to spell it out.
 Let’s face it – telling someone your website is www.mysite.com is a lot easier than www.myown-great-website.com.